SURE: Safe Uncertainty-Aware Robot-Environment Interaction using Trajectory Optimization: Case Studies

 where $\mathbf{k}_p\in\mathbb{R}^2$ and $\mathbf{k}_d\in\mathbb{R}^2$ are the proportional and derivative gain vectors of the PD controller, respectively.
 Their values are calculated using a Linear Quadratic Regulator (LQR) design. $\mathbf{q}_{des}(t)$, $\dot{\mathbf{q}}_{des}(t)$, and $\tau_{des}(t)$ denote the desired position, velocity, and control input obtained from the optimized trajectories.
 For experiments with identical initial conditions, the cart–pole system employs identical PD controller gains.

-We evaluate whether stabilization can still be achieved under two sources of uncertainty: perception uncertainty in the wall position and modeling uncertainty in the restitution coefficient.
-In each trial, the wall position and restitution coefficient are randomly sampled and held fixed.
-The system is released from an (often aggressive) initial condition, and the controller attempts to track the reference trajectory while exploiting wall contact for stabilization.
-A trial is considered successful only if all of the following criteria are satisfied: \begin{enumerate}[label=(\roman*)] \item After 10 seconds, the system reaches the target state. \item The pole tip contacts the wall no more than once. \item The pole does not fall to the ground. \item The left edge of the cart does not penetrate the wall. \end{enumerate}
+We evaluate stabilization under two uncertainty sources: wall position (perception uncertainty) and restitution coefficient (model uncertainty).
+In each trial, both parameters are randomly sampled and fixed.
+The system is released from an (often aggressive) initial condition, and the controller tracks the reference trajectory while using wall contact for stabilization.
+A trial is successful only if: \begin{enumerate}[label=(\roman*)] \item the target state is reached within 10 seconds, \item the pole tip contacts the wall at most once, \item the pole does not fall, and \item the cart does not penetrate the wall. \end{enumerate}

 Four sets of initial conditions are evaluated.
 Each case starts from a different initial state but shares the same terminal state, $\mathbf{x}_{\mathrm{end}} = [0, \pi, 0, 0]^\top$.
 For each case, we compare three reference trajectories: the nominal trajectory, the robust nominal trajectory (Section~\ref{sec:rejoining_nominal_trajectory}), and the scheduled robust trajectories (Section~\ref{sec:trajectory_scheduling}).
 The results are summarized in Table~\ref{table:initial_and_terminal_conditions}, and representative successful and failed samples for Condition~4 are shown in Fig.~\ref{fig:robustness_comp_nominal_robust}.